Birkbeck/museums-in-the-pandemic/README.md

 Data and code repository for Museums in the Pandemic (MIP) project (Birkbeck, University of London and King's College London) [link](https://www.bbk.ac.uk/research/projects/museums-in-the-pandemic).
 This repository contains:
 - The Python source code of an application designed to scrape large-scale online information about UK museums, from websites, Facebook, and Twitter (folder `mip/`).
+- Jupyter Notebooks used for data analytics (folder `mip/notebooks_py`).
+- Lists of museum websites, Twitter, and Facebook accounts  (folder `data/museums`).
-- The final datasets produced by the project (folder `data/analysis`).
+- Final datasets produced by the project (folder `data/analysis`).
-- The other folders contain raw and intermediate data.
 - The input datasets (scraped websites, Twitter and Facebook messages) cannot be republished and are therefore not included.

-This project is by the team that led the [Mapping Museums project](http://mappingmuseums.org) (see also the [GitHub repository](https://github.com/Birkbeck/mapping-museums)).
+This project is a continuation of the [Mapping Museums project](http://mappingmuseums.org) (see also the [GitHub repository](https://github.com/Birkbeck/mapping-museums)).

 ## Project description